-How is investing different than a savings account?
+How is investing different from putting money in a savings account?

 Saving is putting money away in a safe location, commonly a savings account, for use at a later time.
 Savings accounts are great ways to put your money away in a safe place for future needs.
 However, savings accounts have their limits.
 Most savings accounts pay very low interest rates, which means that the money you put in a savings account isn’t growing much.
 It might grow a little, but savings accounts are a way to keep your money safe, not a way to make your money grow.